ModECI/MDF/docs/sphinx/source/api/MDF_function_specifications.md

 # Specification of standard functions in ModECI v0.4
 **Note: the ModECI MDF specification is still in development!** See [here](https://github.com/ModECI/MDF/issues) for ongoing discussions.
-These functions are defined in https://github.com/ModECI/MDF/tree/main/src/modeci_mdf/functions
+These functions are defined in Python API module <a href="https://github.com/ModECI/MDF/tree/main/src/modeci_mdf/functions">modeci_mdf.functions</a>
-## All of MDF functions:
+.## All of MDF functions:

 <a href="#matmul">MatMul</a>